 Four miners and the truck driver, Frank Soumi, stop to have their photo taken while returning from the Clear Creek mine.
 Possibly around the 1942's.

-1942 - back left to right: Jack Helsten & Eino Peters, front left to right: Helen Tokoi and Wilfred Peters.
+1942 - back left to right: John Helsten & Eino Peters, front left to right: Helen Tokoi and Wilfred Peters.

 This is a 1968 color photo Looking northeast showing the Scofield Reservoir in the far ground, Scofield town in the middle and the canyon off to the left of Scofield is Winter Quarters.

-Jimmy Wright, Oliver Peters, unknown, Jerry (Potto) Leek, Willes Anderson in front of Gooses Bar in 1947.
+Jimmy Wright, Oliver Peters, Tom Nicoldemus, Jerry (Potto) Leek, Willes Anderson in front of Gooses Bar in 1947.
 Sign reads Beer on Tap, Mountain Tavern.

 Mr. and Mrs. Nisula were early Scofield residence.
 When Elsie Mantyla Soumi Peters' parents died in Pennsylvania, Elsie was sent as a 12 year old on the train to the Nisula's (her Aunt and Uncle) with a luggage tag aroung her neck.
 At that time he was a miner in Newhouse Utah.
 Behind the Nisula's is the Scofield IOOF hall.